cariad/gorando/README.md

 ```

 `GetString` returns a string of length `length`  populated by a random pick of runes out of the `pool` string.

+## Constants

+`LowerAlpha` is a string containing all the characters in the English alphabet in lower-case form.

+`UpperAlpha` is a string containing all the characters in the English alphabet in upper-case form.

+`Digits` is a string containing all the base-10 digits.

 ## Security